 When it comes to delicious dining options, Madison County is home to award-winning restaurants, food trucks and an ever-growing list of exceptional venues.
 If you’re tired of the traditional sit-down restaurants and crave something new and different, there are many places you can visit for an out-of-the-ordinary feast.
 Here are 5 unforgettable dining experiences in Huntsville that offer both unique atmosphere and great grub.

 No breakfast in Huntsville is complete without Bigfoot’s Little Donuts.
-Located right off the Parkway in a vintage Airstream trailer, Bigfoot’s serves up bite-sized, delectable donuts that never disappoint.
-The trailer and surrounding area are cleverly decorated with sasquatch signs, Bigfoot memorabilia and trinkets that represent the mythical creature.
+Located right off the Parkway in a shopping area, Bigfoot’s serves up bite-sized, delectable donuts that never disappoint.
+The interior cleverly decorated with sasquatch signs, Bigfoot memorabilia and trinkets that represent the mythical creature.
 Visitors can choose from a long list of favorites like the “Finn Special” (chocolate and cream cheese) and the “Space Squash Special” that was recently featured on Food Network Canada.
 The combinations of toppings are endless.
 Be sure to drop by for a breakfast bite, and bring the whole family.
-There are also tables outside of the Airstream to accommodate larger parties.

 Some locals simply call it the “Taco Bus.”
 Taqueria El Cazador is a dining experience like no other, because they operate out of an old school bus.
 Visitors can order authentic Mexican dishes—anything from spicy pork tacos to beef tongue (if you’re feeling especially adventurous).
 The team at Taco Bus takes great care to create the most genuine Mexican cuisine possible, using ingredients and recipes that are hard to match.
 Visit them on Governors Drive and take a ride on the tastiest bus in town!